databrew/cloudbrewr/README.md

 ## Vignettes

-Check out our team Vignettes here in [Github Pages](http://www.databrew.cc/cloudbrewr/)
+To read more about other features, check out our team Vignettes here in [Github Pages](http://www.databrew.cc/cloudbrewr/)

-## How to Contribute
+## Contribute

-Coming soon!!
+In-Dev by atediarjo@gmail.com